 - Use the new DataSet methods to add a bias value to the training set.
 If you do it right at the beginning of the train method you should be able to handle the hidden layer bias without changing the code at all. - When you initialize the weights, make sure that you add extra weights for the bias.
 If you initialize the weights after you've added the extra bias feature to the training data it should only require adding one more weight to the output layer weights. - Handle the bias on the output node.
 It's only one node, so it should only require a few minor changes.
 This you will have to add programmatically. - Don't forget that you'll also need to deal with the bias during classification.
 Again, the DataSet methods should help you with this.

-Experiments
+5 Experiments

 In a file called experiments (pick some reasonable file type) include the analysis below (explicitly number each part in your writeup).
-For all of the experiments, use the titanic dataset with binary features, i.e., titanic-train.csv.
+For all of the experiments, use the titanic perceptron dataset.